CMPSC350-Computational-Narrative-F2024/project2_ChildrensBook/README.md

 * Your book must have a title and a front page cover.
 * The generated book should range from ~500 to 1000 words, be oriented for ages 5-7, and follow your selected `theme`.
 If you are on the lower spectrum of generated text (closer to 500 words), you need more than 10 images.
 If your book is closer to 1000 words, 10 images is sufficient.
 * Be creative.
 This book does not need to follow a standard story book format.
 For example, instead, it can be a poem, it have a representation of a card or another game.
 It can totally be weird.
 * The final version of the book should be in a PDF format that is printable.
-PDF should be automatically generated too!
+PDF can be automatically generated too!

 ### Assessment